 The public feed is a platform for their achievements to be public, as well as gain visibility of their colleagues’ successes.

-Also, Bonusly uses hashtags to promote your cultural values across all employees.
+Also, Bonusly uses hashtags to promote your cultural values with all all of your employees.

 What does it mean if a remote employee isn't engaging with Bonusly?